 NLP is a bit like an 'owners manual'

+on how to use your brain!
 At school and college we learned wonderful things like history and geography and algebra but we did not learn much about how to feel good or to have great relationships.

 NLP is a set of insights and skills

 Techniques that can enable you to improve how you think, behave and feel - and assist others do the same.
 Becoming skilled in NLP will enable you to:

 do whatever you already do reasonably well, even better